thequickfixer/linux-super/README.md

 Linux-super is a modified ```5.14.xx``` kernel patched for speed.
 This kernel isn't expected to be super secure, but secure to some degree.

-- If you've screwed up your pc it's your fault, we cannot help you.
 - This kernel doesn't have hardening to certain extents.
 - Frequently updated, so if there is bugs please feel free to let us know!
 - Fixed requirements so there isn't anymore errors.. because I'm smart of course.